Before you walk down the aisle in the Buckeye State, check out Zola’s guide to marriage licenses in Ohio.

 In months or even days, you’ll be making your way down the aisle towards the next wonderful chapter in your life.
 First of all, congratulations!
 You’ve probably begun browsing buttercream and bouquets.
 Your engagement is an exciting time in your life.

 There is, however, an often forgotten aspect of the wedding planning process: obtaining a marriage license.
 You know you have to do it, but you might not know how to do it.
 That’s why we’ve compiled this complete guide to how to get a marriage license in Ohio.
-Learn about all the need-to-know Ohio marriage laws and everything else you need to make your big day special.
+Learn about all the need-to-know Ohio marriage laws and everything else you need to add to your courthouse wedding checklist to make your big day special.

 Let’s break down how to get a marriage license in Ohio, step-by-step.
 The first thing to know is that both individuals in a couple must be present to receive their marriage license.
 What else?